smartklean/walletService/readme.md

 ### **How To Install**

 1. Create a new directory in which your OS user has full read/write access and clone this repository inside.
-Clone using your app password.
+Clone using your [bitbucket app password](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/) i.e `git clone https://username:apppassword@bitbucket.org/cashenvoy-engineering/service-scaffold.git`.
+Replace **username** with your bitbucket username and **apppassword** with your bitbucket app password.

 2. Open a new terminal/CMD, navigate to this repository root (where `docker-compose.yml` exists).

-3. Update the remote upstream to point to your repo using: `git remote set-url origin <repo_url>`.
+3. Update the remote upstream to point to your repository using: `git remote set-url origin [repo_url]`.
+Replace `[repo_url]` with your repository url.

-4. Update the values of services.app.container_name and services.app.ports as required. **N.B:** Remember to branch off master before making edits to the source code.
+4. In your `docker-compose.yml` update the container name by editing the value of services.app.container_name.
+By default this is set to **ServiceScaffold**.
+Also, by default, port 80 in your docker container is mapped to port 8000 on your local machine in the `docker-compose.yml`; if you already have some service running on port 8000 you should map port 80 to a different port before you proceed.

 5. Execute the following command: